 But power disasters like this don't need to happen.
 Let's talk about what IT administrators can do to monitor data center power growth and stave off power demand.

 Data center power monitoring

 Various products on the market allow administrators to monitor the load of each circuit in their data center.
 This capability is built into modern power distribution units (PDUs), but surprisingly, many are not monitored.
 And if you are an unlucky administrator running PDUs that are 30-plus years old and lack monitoring capabilities, you can still determine power consumption in your data center.

 This brings me back to my first data center job at a financial firm.
 In 1979, I landed a summer job at a data center just after I finished my freshman year of college.
 I installed and maintained the data communications equipment.
 I also monitored the data center power draw with a Fluke clamp-on ammeter.
 I would go to each distribution panel, make readings of each circuit and write them down.
-Twice a month, I typed up a report for the data center master electrician, and the data
+Twice a month, I typed up a report for the data center master electrician, and

 If you have old equipment that you cannot justify upgrading to modern PDUs with integrated power load monitoring, a clamp-on ammeter is an alternative to track your data center's power consumption trends.
 All data centers should have at least two of these tools.
 Regular power draw readings should be taken to calculate power demand trends.
 You should also make it a habit to check the power draw on a circuit before plugging in a replacement or new piece of equipment.
 This ensures the circuit doesn't accidentally overload.